jcaillon/valet/docs/content/docs/300.libraries/interactive.md

 Displays a dialog box with a speaker and a text.

 - $1: **speaker** _as string_:
       the speaker (system or user)
 - $2: **text** _as string_:
       the text to display
 - $3: max width _as int_:
-     (optional) the maximum width of the dialog box (defaults to GLOBAL_COLUMNS)
+      (optional) the maximum width of the text in the dialog box (defaults to GLOBAL_COLUMNS)

 ```bash
 interactive::displayDialogBox "system" "This is a system message."